networknt/light-doc/content/tutorial/rest/swagger/database/test.md

                             }
 ```

-Multiple queries with default number of object returned
+Multiple queries with the default number of objects returned.

 ```
 curl -k https://localhost:8443/v1/queries